Laykel/nfc-rf-fingerprinting/README.md

 - `data` contains decoding tests as well as the `dataset` folder, which contains the data captured for the project (stored using [Git LFS](https://git-lfs.github.com/)).
 See [the dataset readme](data/dataset/README.md).
 - `gnuradio` contains the different GRC flowgraphs used in the project.
 - `nfc_rfml` contains the source code used to pre-process the signals, train the model, and test its performance.
+See [the project's readme](nfc_rfml/README.md).
 - `notebooks` contains the notebooks used during the analysis and prototyping phase of the project.
 - `report` contains the LaTeX sources and the compiled pdf of the report.
 It also contains the bibliography and figures used in it.
 - `scripts` contains small programs like the acquisition script.

 ## How to run

-### The project
+The first step to run anything from this project is to clone the repo (warning, this will also download the datasets if you have git LFS installed).
+For more information on the main python project, see [the its readme](nfc_rfml/README.md).

 ### The acquisition script